ergoplatform/ergodocs/docs/node/modes.md

 # Modes of Operation

-Ergo (since the very first testing network `Testnet0`) supports multiple security models.
+The Ergo node supports multiple security models. (since `Testnet0`!, the very first testing network)

-In addition to running in "full node mode", which is similar to Bitcoin fullnode, Ergo reference implementation supports `Light-SPV`, `Light-Fullnode` and `Pruned-Fullnode` modes.
+In addition to running in "full node mode", which is similar to Bitcoin fullnode, Ergo reference implementation supports [Light-SPV](#light-spv-mode), [Light-Fullnode](#light-full-node-mode) and [Pruned-Fullnode](#pruned-full-node-mode) modes.

 ## Full-Node Mode